 But even with this, the website fits into the recommended 2.5 seconds with a margin to spare.

 Next up, I went through GoDaddy’s WordPress Starter and installed one of the themes with demo content on it.
 This made the website heavier and increased LCP to 791ms.

-Still, an excellent result for a page with some nice pictures on it.
+Still, an excellent load time result for a page with some nice pictures on it.